 - Transfer chicken and veggies to a serving dish and liquid from roasting pan into a gravy boat

-- Serve veggies and chicken on a bed of quinoa, brown rice, or cauliflower rice with pan liquid as a sauce
+- Serve veggies and chicken on a bed of quinoa, brown rice, or cauliflower rice with roasting liquid as a sauce

 Prep time does not include marinading chicken